Statistical-Downscaling-for-the-Ocean/in-painting/README.md

 Model details
 For this simple case there is no time dependency in the model.
 The model is defined in model.py as FNO2d.

-You should choose model hyperparameters for
+You should choose model hyperparameters for:

-    1- modes1 and modes2  for the truncation in spectral domain for the two dimensions of the data which in this setup has a maximum of the number of stations and floor(N/2) + 1 with N being number of depth points.
+1. **modes1** and **modes2** — the truncation in the spectral domain for the two dimensions of the data, which in this setup has a maximum of the number of stations and ⌊N/2⌋ + 1, with *N* being the number of depth points.
-    2- Width of the FNO blocks (number of channles)
+2. **Width** of the FNO blocks (number of channels)
-    3- Number of FNO blocks to stack on top of each other.
+3. **Number** of FNO blocks to stack on top of each other

+Architecture details:
-Architecture details: The FNO2d used Fourier Neural Operator blocks (Li et al, 2020: https://arxiv.org/abs/2010.08895).
+The FNO2d used Fourier Neural Operator blocks (Li et al, 2020: https://arxiv.org/abs/2010.08895).
 Each block transforms the input to the spectral domain using FFT, truncates at some spectral frequency, performs channel-wise transformation, inverses FFT the ourput, sums to the a linear transformation of the input, and passes the final tensor to an activation function.
 This architecture effectively learns dependence across spatial scales uisng an operator which is in-sensitive to sampling resolution.

 Training
 The model training is done in train.py with MSE as training criterion.
 The loss is only computed where there are valid observations.
 You can choose the reduction parameter to specify how the MSE is calucalted.
 The difault calculates MSE for each snapshot and then averages across samples.